nimishamw/diem/developers.diem.com/docs/wallets-and-merchant-stores/diem-reference-merchant-store.md

 You can demo the following concepts using this reference project:

 * Integration of a Diem payment solution in a pre-existing website without exposing the merchant to Diem Coins or any Diem Blockchain specifics.
-* Conceptual implementation of a <Glossary>Regulated VASP</Glossary> service providing such Diem integration to merchants.
+* Conceptual implementation of a [Regulated VASP](../reference/glossary#regulated-vasp)) service providing such Diem integration to merchants.
 * Support for Diem payments with web and mobile wallets.